Tool2007/KoniStory/README.md

 ## Configuration

 1. Edit the `query.txt` file in the project root directory and add the query initdata, one entry per line.
+2. Change the reffreal code on line 46